 Michael Cray is the son of US Navy Admiral, Phillip Cray.
 His mother is Elizabeth Cray and his younger brother is Alex Cray.
 After both of his parents were killed by (supposed) terrorists, he joined the military to avenge their deaths.
 Several years after serving in the US Navy as a SEAL operative, he was recruited by Miles Craven to join the newly formed Team 7.
 It was around this time in which he took the handle, Deathblow.
 During a mission set up by Craven, the team was exposed to a substance called the Gen-Factor which gave each of them superhuman and psionic powers.
 At first, everyone believed that Cray was the only member in the group that didn't receive any special abilities however, his powers would actually manifest many years later.
 After Team 7 disbanded, he stayed with I.O.

-Sometime in 1980 during a mission, an injured Cray sought cover inside of a church in Soviet-occupied Afghanistan.
-While recovering from his injuries, he meets photojournalist Susan Goldman who helps treat his wounds.
+In 1980, an injured Cray sought cover inside of a church during a mission in Soviet-occupied Afghanistan.
+While recovering from his injuries, he meets photojournalist Susan Goldman who treats his wounds.
 While spending the night together, they share an intimate encounter and Susan becomes pregnant with their daughter, Rachel Goldman (Sublime, formerly from Dv8).
-Sometime later, she assists Cray in neutralizing the remaining Soviet soldiers in the area.
-After being seperated, she begins searching for Cray so they can leave, but he is nowhere to be found and the only keepsake she has of him is a lighter with his name engraved on it.
+She assists Cray in neutralizing the remaining Soviet soldiers in the area.
+After being separated, she searches for Cray so they can leave, but he is nowhere to be found and the only keepsake she has of him is a lighter with his name engraved on it.

-During his time with I.O., Cray's wife, Gabrielle D'Angelo Cray was killed (by Cray's I.O. partner, Travis Trickle) in London while trying to save a young boy caught in the middle of a botched SAS mission to take down the Jackel and some members of the IRA.
-Later, mainly due to Cray being diagnosed with an inoperable brain tumor, he decides to resign from I.O. and atone himself for all of the lives he's taken in the course of his many Black Ops missions.
+During his time with I.O., Cray's wife, Gabrielle D'Angelo Cray was killed (by Cray's I.O. partner, Travis Trickle) in London while trying to save a young boy caught in the middle of a botched SAS mission to take down the Jackel and members of the IRA.
+Cray decides to resign from I.O. and atone himself for all of the lives he's taken in the course of his many Black Ops missions.